 Men's Shirt Patterns or Styles

-Finally, let’s talk about the pattern or style that these shirts come in.
+Finally, let’s talk about the pattern or style that these shirts for men come in.
 Since casual shirts come in various patterns and styles, we're going to focus more on what patterns to go for dress shirts.

-Here’s a quick reference list of the different patterns to go for when getting a dress shirt for formal occasions:
+Here’s a quick reference list of the different patterns to go for when getting a men's dress shirt for formal occasions:

 Nothing beats a solid colored dress shirt.
 You won’t have to worry about the print being too loud.